franciscolobo/LocAlignR/README.md

-# LocAlign
+# LocAlignR

-**LocAlign** is a local, offline Shiny application for biological sequence alignment.
+**LocAlignR** is a local, offline Shiny application for biological sequence alignment.
 It provides a graphical interface to run **BLAST** and **DIAMOND** on your own machine, without uploading data to external servers.

-LocAlign is designed for reproducible research, local database usage, and environments where data privacy or limited connectivity are important.
+LocAlignR is designed for reproducible research, local database usage, and environments where data privacy or limited connectivity are important.

-LocAlign was inspired by Shiny_BLAST: https://github.com/ScientistJake/Shiny_BLAST
+LocAlignR was inspired by Shiny_BLAST: https://github.com/ScientistJake/Shiny_BLAST

 ---